Cabri Lake

 Cabri Lake is an endorheic, salt lake in the Canadian province of Saskatchewan.
-It is located in the south-west region of the province near the border with Alberta in the Rural Municipality of Chesterfield No. 261.
+It is in the south-west region of the province near the border with Alberta in the Rural Municipality of Chesterfield No. 261.
 Cabri Lake is in the semi-arid Palliser's Triangle and can completely dry up during drought years.

 Cabri Lake is within the Mantario Hills (SK 047) Important Bird Area (IBA) of Canada, which is a significant staging area for Canadian geese and nesting area for the ferruginous hawk.

 Cabri Lake Effigy

-Cabri Lake is of archeological significance as its shore is the site of the Cabri Lake Effigy – also called the Cabri Lake Stone Man – boulder monument that is believed to represent a shaman.
+Cabri Lake is of archeological significance as its shore is the site of the Cabri Lake Effigy – also known as Cabri Lake Stone Man – boulder monument that is believed to represent a shaman.
 Tours of the lake and Cabri Hills archeological site are organized by the Archaeological & Historical Society of West-Central Saskatchewan.